-Check In Check in the player selected in the list.
+Check In Check in the player selected in the list

 Courses With the Courses button you can select the course for which the start time is booked.

 Journal Invoice Journal of the selected customer.
 You can reprint invoices, cancel invoice items or change the method of payment.